 Manual Lymphatic Drainage (MLD) is an effective way to stimulate the movement of lymphatic fluid.
 However, it requires finding and paying for an MLD therapist.
 Although I tried MLD for a while, it was challenging to go consistently due to my parental responsibilities and other appointments.
 This is why I am interested in having a lymphatic Flexitouch pump at home, as it would allow me to perform MLD more frequently.

-Finally, one of the options for managing Lipedema is to undergo liposuction with a surgeon who specializes in Lipedema extraction.
+Finally, one of the options for managing Lipedema is to undergo liposuction with a surgeon who specializes in Lipedema reduction surgery.
 Unfortunately, many insurance companies categorize liposuction as cosmetic and overlook the fact that Lipedema is a painful condition that hinders our ability to enjoy life.
 This perception is frustrating and can be traumatizing for individuals living with Lipedema.
 Moreover, the added weight resulting from Lipedema can exacerbate joint problems, particularly for those with Ehlers-Danlos Syndrome (EDS).
 Consequently, many women with Lipedema end up requiring knee replacements.
 It is my belief that if insurance companies approved Lipedema liposuction, they could potentially save money in the long run by avoiding the need for costly knee replacements, which in many cases, can cost more than Lipedema reduction surgery.

 It is worth noting that Lipedema management involves a combination of dietary changes, compression garments, lymphatic pumps, vibration plates, swimming, manual lymphatic drainage, and, in some cases, liposuction.
 While liposuction can be an effective solution for many, it is important to approach it with caution and only after addressing all inflammation triggers.
 It is my hope that insurance companies recognize the importance of approving liposuction as a medical necessity for individuals with Lipedema, considering the significant impact it can have on their quality of life and overall health.